MicrosoftDocs/power-platform/power-virtual-agents/advanced-end-user-authentication.md

 ---
-title: "Add user authentication to bot topics in Power Virtual Agents"
+title: "Add user authentication to chatbot topics"
 description: "Insert user authentication into a topic to allow your users to sign in directly within a conversation."
-keywords: "User Authentication, Authentication, AAD, MSA, Identity Provider" ms.date: 7/31/2020 ms.service:
+keywords: "User Authentication, Authentication, AAD, MSA, Identity Provider, PVA" ms.date: 7/31/2020 ms.service:
   - dynamics-365-ai